Inuit languages: Nomenclature

-The traditional language of the Inuit is a system of closely interrelated dialects that are not readily comprehensible from one end of the Inuit world to the other; some people do not think of it as a single language but rather a group of languages.
+The traditional Inuit language is a system of closely interrelated dialects that are not readily comprehensible from one end of the Inuit world to the other; some people do not think of it as a single language but rather a group of languages.
 However, there are no clear criteria for breaking the Inuit language into specific member languages since it forms a dialect continuum.
 Each band of Inuit understands its neighbours, and most likely its neighbours' neighbours; but at some remove, comprehensibility drops to a very low level.

 As a result, Inuit in different places use different words for its own variants and for the entire group of languages, and this ambiguity has been carried into other languages, creating a great deal of confusion over what labels should be applied to it.

 In Greenland the official form of Inuit language, and the official language of the state, is called Kalaallisut.
 In other languages, it is often called Greenlandic or some cognate term.
-The Inuit languages of Alaska are called Inupiatun, but the variants of the Seward Peninsula are distinguished from the other Alaskan variants by calling them Qawiaraq, or for some dialects, Bering Strait Inupiatun.
+The Inuit languages of Alaska are called Iñupiatun, but the variants of the Seward Peninsula are distinguished from the other Alaskan variants by calling them Qawiaraq, or for some dialects, Bering Strait Inupiatun.

 In Canada, the word Inuktitut is routinely used to refer to all Canadian variants of the Inuit traditional language, and it is under that name that it is recognised as one of the official languages of Nunavut and the Northwest Territories.
-However, one of the variants of western Nunavut, and the eastern Northwest Territories, is called Inuinnaqtun to distinguish itself from the dialects of eastern Canada, while the variants of the Northwest Territories are sometimes called Inuvialuktun and have in the past sometimes been called Inuktun.
-In those dialects, the name is sometimes rendered as Inuktitun to reflect dialectal differences in pronunciation.
+However, one of the variants of western Nunavut, and the eastern Northwest Territories, is called Inuinnaqtun to distinguish itself from the dialects of eastern Canada, while the variants of the Northwest Territories are sometimes called Inuvialuktun and have in In those dialects, the name is sometimes rendered as Inuktitun to reflect dialectal differences in pronunciation.
 The Inuit language of Quebec is called Inuttitut by its speakers, and often by other people, but this is a minor variation in pronunciation.
-In Labrador, the language is called Inuttut or, often in official documents, by the more descriptive name Labradorimiutut.
+In Labrador, the language is called Inuttut or, sometimes by the more descriptive name Labradorimiutut.
 Furthermore, Canadians – both Inuit and non-Inuit – sometimes use the word Inuktitut to refer to all Inuit language variants, including those of Alaska and Greenland.

-The phrase "Inuit language" is largely limited to professional discourse, since in each area, there is one or more conventional terms that cover all the local variants; or it is used as a descriptive term in publications where readers can't necessarily be expected to know the locally used words.
+The phrase "Inuit language" is largely limited to professional discourse, since in each area, there is one or more conventional terms that cover all the local variants; or it is used as a descriptive term in publications where readers cannot necessarily be expected to know the locally used words.
 In Nunavut the government groups all dialects of Inuktitut and Inuinnaqtun under the term Inuktut.
+The collective name is used to refer to the languages of Inuit Nunangat.
+It is used by Inuit Tapiriit Kanatami, the Inuit Circumpolar Council, and the Government of Nunavut throughout Inuit Nunaat and Inuit Nunangat.
+In Canada, outside of Inuit Nunangat, Inuktut is used by Statistics Canada, who have partnered with the Office of the Commissioner of Indigenous Languages, and use the term throughout the Canadian census.